 The week of March 31, the Kansas Department of Transportation plans to begin a resurfacing project on K-52 in Linn County.
 The 14-mile project area includes two highway sections: from K-31 northeast to the U.S. 69 south junction, and from the U.S. 69 north junction east to the Kansas-Missouri state line.

 Project activity includes a mill and overlay.
-Flaggers and a pilot car with guide one-lane traffic through the work zone during weekday daylight hours; expect delays of 15 minutes or less.
+Flaggers and a pilot car will guide one-lane traffic through the work zone during weekday daylight hours; expect delays of 15 minutes or less.
 Weather permitting, the work should be completed by June.

 KDOT awarded Bettis Asphalt & Construction Inc., of Topeka, the $3.2 million construction contract.
 Persons with questions may contact Ian Stringham, (785) 433-6116, or Priscilla Petersen, (620) 902-6433.